IoTUK Nation Database

 Organisations by revenue.
 Organisations with unknown revenue are included in the left-most column.
 The right-most column includes all revenues above that value.

 Organisations by size.
 Large organisations have turnovers over £500M.
-Mid-size organisations have turnovers between £25-500M[ref].
+Mid-size organisations have turnovers between £25-500M[reference].
 SMEs have turnover less than £25M.
-Micro organisations have turnovers under €2M and fewer than 10 employees[ref].
+Micro organisations have turnovers under €2M and fewer than 10 employees[reference].